|RELEASE DATE||April 3, 2020 (All Platforms)|

-Unlocks are also much easier to get this time – working on a point systems similar to later Resident Evil games.
+Unlocks are also much easier to get this time – working on a point system similar to later Resident Evil games.
 Complete the different achievements/records in the game and earn points that you can spend in the extras shop to game things like an infinite ammo handgun or rocket launcher, extra hip pouches to start the game off with, or even key items like the Lockpick and Bolt Cutters to open up things that would otherwise be locked much earlier.

-There are also more difficulty modes to play through – Inferno and Nightmare – which kind of act like the “Must Die” difficulty from the Devil May Cry series – changing enemy placements, adding in late-game enemies to earlier areas and cranking up the amount of damage they do.
+There are also more difficulty modes to play through – Inferno and Nightmare – which kind of act like the “Must Die” difficulty from the Devil May Cry series – changing enemy placements, adding in late-game enemies to earlier areas, and cranking up the amount of damage they do.
 Nightmare adds in the stipulation of no autosaves – but you can save at typewriters as much as you want.

 Sadly, no ink ribbons this time.
 Not even on Hardcore.

 Trophy-wise, this is about on par with Resident Evil 2 – however, there is no extra mode (Which is a little disappointing.
 Hopefully, they add some extra stuff like The Ghost Survivors.
 After all – that mode was a lot like The Mercenaries, which originated in the original Resident Evil 3.)

 There’s nothing too outlandish here with trophy/achievement requirements – it’s all fairly straightforward.

 Just be ready for the final boss on Inferno.
 Hope you learned how to dodge well.